oxfordroadmapping/country-profiles-clean-up-zh_hant/middle-east/iran.md

 religious legal system based on secular and Islamic law

 ### 憲法
-- `history`: previous 1906; latest adopted 24 October 1979, effective 3 December 1979
+- `歷史`: previous 1906; latest adopted 24 October 1979, effective 3 December 1979
-- `amendments`: proposed by the supreme leader – after consultation with the Exigency Council – and submitted as an edict to the "Council for Revision of the Constitution," a body consisting of various executive, legislative, judicial, and academic leaders and members; passage requires absolute majority vote in a referendum and approval of the supreme leader; articles including Iran’s political system, its religious basis, and its form of government cannot be amended; amended 1989
+- `修正`: proposed by the supreme leader – after consultation with the Exigency Council – and submitted as an edict to the "Council for Revision of the Constitution," a body consisting of various executive, legislative, judicial, and academic leaders and members; passage requires absolute majority vote in a referendum and approval of the supreme leader; articles including Iran’s political system, its religious basis, and its form of government cannot be amended; amended 1989

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: the father must be a citizen of Iran
+- `血統公民身份`: the father must be a citizen of Iran
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 5 years
+- `入籍的居留要求`: 5 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: Supreme Leader Ali Hoseini-KHAMENEI (since 4 June 1989)
+- `國家元首`: Supreme Leader Ali Hoseini-KHAMENEI (since 4 June 1989)
-- `head of government`: President Masoud PEZESHKIAN (assumed office on 30 July 2024)
+- `政府首腦`: President Masoud PEZESHKIAN (assumed office on 30 July 2024)
-- `cabinet`: Council of Ministers selected by the president with legislative approval; the supreme leader has some control over appointments to several ministries
+- `内閣`: Council of Ministers selected by the president with legislative approval; the supreme leader has some control over appointments to several ministries
-- `elections/appointments`: supreme leader appointed for life by Assembly of Experts; president directly elected by absolute majority popular vote in 2 rounds if needed for a 4-year term (eligible for a second term and an additional nonconsecutive term); election last held on 28 June 2024 first round (runoff held on 5 July 2024)
+- `選舉/任命`: supreme leader appointed for life by Assembly of Experts; president directly elected by absolute majority popular vote in 2 rounds if needed for a 4-year term (eligible for a second term and an additional nonconsecutive term); election last held on 28 June 2024 first round (runoff held on 5 July 2024)
-- `election results`: *2024: *first round results - Masoud PEZESHKIAN (independent) 44.4%, Saeed JALILI (Front of Islamic Revolution Stability) 40.4%, Mohammad Baqer QAKIBAF (Progress and Justice Population of Islamic Iran) 14.3%, other 0.9%; second round results - Masoud PEZESHKIAN elected; Masoud PEZESHKIAN 54.8%, Saeed JALILI 45.2%*2021:* Ebrahim RAISI elected president; percent of vote - Ebrahim RAISI (independent) 72.4%, Mohsen REZAI (RFII) 13.8%, Abbdolnaser HEMATI (ECP) 9.8%, Amir-Hosein Qazizadeh-HASHEMI (Islamic Law Party) 4%
+- `選舉結果`: *2024: *first round results - Masoud PEZESHKIAN (independent) 44.4%, Saeed JALILI (Front of Islamic Revolution Stability) 40.4%, Mohammad Baqer QAKIBAF (Progress and Justice Population of Islamic Iran) 14.3%, other 0.9%; second round results - Masoud PEZESHKIAN elected; Masoud PEZESHKIAN 54.8%, Saeed JALILI 45.2%*2021:* Ebrahim RAISI elected president; percent of vote - Ebrahim RAISI (independent) 72.4%, Mohsen REZAI (RFII) 13.8%, Abbdolnaser HEMATI (ECP) 9.8%, Amir-Hosein Qazizadeh-HASHEMI (Islamic Law Party) 4%
 **Note**: presidential election held early due to the death of President Ebrahim RAISI in a helicopter accident in May 2024

 ### 立法部門
-- `description`: unicameral Islamic Consultative Assembly or Majles-e Shura-ye Eslami or Majles (290 seats; 285 members directly elected in single- and multi-seat constituencies by multiple non-transferable vote in 2 rounds, 1 seat each for Zoroastrians, Jews, Assyrian and Chaldean Christians, Armenians in the north of the country and Armenians in the south; members serve 4-year terms)
+- `描述`: unicameral Islamic Consultative Assembly or Majles-e Shura-ye Eslami or Majles (290 seats; 285 members directly elected in single- and multi-seat constituencies by multiple non-transferable vote in 2 rounds, 1 seat each for Zoroastrians, Jews, Assyrian and Chaldean Christians, Armenians in the north of the country and Armenians in the south; members serve 4-year terms)
-- `elections`: first round held on 1 March 2024 for 245 seats; second round for 45 remaining seats to be held on 10 May 2024 (next full Majles election to be held in 2028)
+- `選舉`: first round held on 1 March 2024 for 245 seats; second round for 45 remaining seats to be held on 10 May 2024 (next full Majles election to be held in 2028)
-- `election results`: percent of vote by coalition in first round - NA; seats by coalition in first round - conservatives and hardliners 200, other 45; composition - NA
+- `選舉結果`: percent of vote by coalition in first round - NA; seats by coalition in first round - conservatives and hardliners 200, other 45; composition - NA
 **note**:  all candidates to the Majles must be approved by the Council of Guardians, a 12-member group of which 6 are appointed by the supreme leader and 6 are jurists nominated by the judiciary and elected by the Majles

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of the chief justice and organized into 42 two-bench branches, each with a justice and a judge)
+- `最高法院`: Supreme Court (consists of the chief justice and organized into 42 two-bench branches, each with a justice and a judge)
-- `judge selection and term of office`: Supreme Court president appointed by the head of the High Judicial Council (HJC), a 5-member body to include the Supreme Court chief justice, the prosecutor general, and 3 clergy, in consultation with judges of the Supreme Court; president appointed for a single, renewable 5-year term; other judges appointed by the HJC; judge tenure NA
+- `法官遴選和任期`: Supreme Court president appointed by the head of the High Judicial Council (HJC), a 5-member body to include the Supreme Court chief justice, the prosecutor general, and 3 clergy, in consultation with judges of the Supreme Court; president appointed for a single, renewable 5-year term; other judges appointed by the HJC; judge tenure NA
-- `subordinate courts`: Penal Courts I and II; Islamic Revolutionary Courts; Courts of Peace; Special Clerical Court (functions outside the judicial system and handles cases involving clerics); military courts
+- `下級法院`: Penal Courts I and II; Islamic Revolutionary Courts; Courts of Peace; Special Clerical Court (functions outside the judicial system and handles cases involving clerics); military courts

 ### 政黨
 Combatant Clergy Association (an active political group)Executives of Construction PartyFront of Islamic Revolutionary StabilityIslamic Coalition PartyProgress and Justice Population of Islamic IranMilitant Clerics Society (Majma-e Ruhaniyoun-e Mobarez) or MRMModeration and Development PartyNational Trust Party (Hezb-e E'temad-eMelli) or HEMProgress and Justice SocietyUnion of Islamic Iran People's Party (Hezb-e Ettehad-e Iran-e Eslami)